SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/redis.md

 Follow the instructions to set up log collection:

-1. To configure the Redis log file, locate your local `[redis.conf](https://download.redis.io/redis-stable/redis.conf)` configuration file in the database directory.
+1. To configure the Redis log file, locate your local [`redis.conf`](https://download.redis.io/redis-stable/redis.conf) configuration file in the database directory.
 By default, Redis logs are stored in `/var/log/redis/redis-server.log`.
 1. After determining the location of conf file, open your `redis.conf` configuration file in a text editor to modify its logging parameters as such:
    1. Specify the server verbosity level.
-The value `loglevel` in conf file can be set to one of the following:
+The value **`loglevel`** in conf file can be set to one of the following, in ascending order of severity: `debug`, `verbose`, `notice`, `warning`.
-      * debug (a lot of information, useful for development/testing)
-      * verbose (many rarely useful info, but not a mess like the debug level)
-      * notice (moderately verbose, what you want in production probably)
-      * warning (only very important/critical messages are logged) loglevel notice
    1. Specify the log file name.
 Also the empty string can be used to force Redis to log on the standard output.
 If you use the standard output for logging but daemonize, logs will be sent to `/dev/null` logfile.
 1. Save the `redis.conf` file and restart the Redis server using the command: `sudo service redis-server restart`.

 Once the logs are configured to be written to a local file, follow the steps below to configure the collection in Sumo Logic.